 those two methods.

-becomes part of flask built in commands loaded by default.
+The command run becomes part of flask built in commands loaded by default.

-The code which loads the built in commands is in the FlaskGroup.get_command
+The code which loads the built in commands is in the FlaskGroup.get_command.

 werkzeug module and starts the development server.
-The DispatchingApp
+The DispatchingApp class

 is also interesting, and it loads the app based on the environment variable